-Domestic Workers’ Roundtable (a Hong Kong University initiative that brings together representatives of the Hong Kong government and the governments of the Philippines and Indonesia, which supply the vast majority of the city’s domestic helpers), and despite campaigning by NGOs, the existing But despite the ongoing efforts of the so-called legal framework still fails to protect Hong Kong’s domestic workers, critics say.
+At the time, the Hong Kong government promised to increase inspections and oversight to protect against horrific abuses and systematic negligence.
+Leung Chun-ying, Hong Kong’s top official, said the city would “absolutely not tolerate” any sort of violent actions towards domestic helpers.
+But despite the ongoing efforts of the so-called Domestic Workers' Roundtable (a Hong Kong University initiative that brings together representatives of the Hong Kong government and the governments of the Philippines and Indonesia, which supply the vast majority of the city's domestic helpers), and despite campaigning by NGOs, the existing legal framework still fails to protect Hong Kong’s domestic workers, critics say.

 Paid a minimum wage of just under $545 a month, helpers are at once affordable to many middle-class Hong Kong families and sufficiently well remunerated for the work to be highly desirable to women from the Philippines and Indonesia, where average monthly earnings are well under $300 and $200 respectively.
 For many helpers, it is a chance to escape rural poverty, to put their children through college, buy a house and land, fund retirement, or save enough capital to start a small business back home.